jhudsl/OTTR_Template/getting_started.md

 Note that `build-all` and `docker-build-test` are not something we recommend requiring for status checks because `docker-build-test` is only run if there are changes to the Dockerfile and `build-all` is only run upon the acceptance and merging of a pull request.

+Once `build-all` is run, the `docs/` folder where the rendered files are place are copied over to the Leanpub repository and filed as a pull request.

 ### Style guide

 Github actions will run the [`styler` package to all style R in all Rmds](https://github.com/jhudsl/ITCR_Course_Template_Bookdown/blob/main/.github/workflows/style-and-sp-check.yml) whenever a pull request to the `main` branch is filed.